 The Bay Area Council Economic Institute is housed at and supported by the Bay Area Council.
-Since 1990, the Institute has been a leading think tank focused on the economy of the San Francisco/Silicon Valley Bay Area.
-A forum for stakeholder engagement and a respected source of information and fact-based analysis, the Institute is a partner and adviser to business leaders, government officials, universities, and overseas partners.
+Since 1990, the Institute has been the leading think tank focused on the economy of the San Francisco/Silicon Valley Bay Area.
+A forum for stakeholder engagement and a respected source of information and fact-based analysis, the Institute is a partner and adviser to both business leaders and government officials, universities, and overseas partners.